firestarx35/Data-Learning/README.md

 File: Decomposition_mpi4py.ipynb
 Objective: Implement domain decomposition using mpi4py to parallelize wildfire data processing.

-Analysis for each task can be found at the end of respective notebooks.
+### Note: Analysis for each task can be found at the end of respective notebooks.